NikosProtonotarios/Nikobot/README.md

-Nikobot is a bot that I programmed for coding trainnig reasons.
+Nikobot is a bot that I programmed for coding trainig reasons.